six-ddc/plow/README.md

   -d, --duration=DURATION      Duration of test, examples: -d 10s -d 3m -i, --interval=200ms         Print snapshot result every interval, use 0 to print once at the end
-      --seconds                Use seconds as time unit to print --body=BODY              HTTP request body, if start the body with @, the rest should be a filename to read --stream                 Specify whether to stream file specified by '--body @file' using chunked encoding or to read into memory
+      --seconds                Use seconds as time unit to print -b, --body=BODY              HTTP request body, if start the body with @, the rest should be a filename to read --stream                 Specify whether to stream file specified by '--body @file' using chunked encoding or to read into memory
   -m, --method="GET"           HTTP method
   -H, --header=K:V ...
 Custom HTTP headers